-In certain circumstances students may take up to 30 credits from another School in place of one 15 - credit B option and one 15 credit C option.
-In those circumstances, students must make sure that they are still taking at least one medieval/early modern module.
+In certain circumstances students may take up to 30 credits from another School in place of up to one 30 - credit or two 15 - credit C options.

 In order to progress from year one to year two, students must take modules to the value of 120 credits and pass modules to the value of 90 credits.